Fred C. Leonard

 Fred C. Leonard (February 16, 1856 – December 5, 1921) was a Republican member of the U.S. House of Representatives from Pennsylvania.

 Early life

 Frederick Churchill Leonard was born in Elmer, Pennsylvania on February 16, 1856, the son of Walter and Dorcas (Churchill) Leonard.
 He attended the public schools of Potter County, Pennsylvania and Allegany County, New York.
 Leonard attended the State Normal School at Mansfield, Pennsylvania; he graduated in 1874, studied at Mansfield for another year, then taught there for two years.
 He went on to attend Williston Seminary in Easthampton, Massachusetts in preparation for attending college.
 Leonard graduated from Yale College in 1883.
 While there, he became a member of Scroll and Key and Delta Kappa Epsilon.

 Family

 In July 1884, Leonard married Estella Gertrude Cook; they were married until his death and were the parents of four children.
-Daughters Louise (1907), Shirley (1910), and Marjorie (1919) were all all graduates of Vassar College.
+Daughters Louise (1907), Shirley (1910), and Marjorie (1919) were all graduates of Vassar College.
 Son Walter graduated from Yale in 1916.